henningkoehlernz/discord-config/README.md

 The following commands are available (any server channel the bot can see will work, author must have admin permission):
 * `!ccadd <course_names>`

-Will add roles & channels for the listed courses.
+Will add roles & channels for the listed courses, reusing existing roles if possible.
 Course names must start with a 6-digit number, and are separated by a newline character.
 Example:
 ```
 !ccadd
 159271 Computational Thinking